The Ultimate Timor Leste Backpacking Guide (Updated for 2025)

 This city in central Timor Leste is famous for being the headquarters of the Fretilin – the guerilla resistance during the Indonesian occupation and now a major political party.

-Viqueque seemed to me a very religious city.
-Maybe it has to do with the fact that I was there during the Sunday Mass and the whole city had gathered for a prayer at the enormous cathedral.
+Viqueque is a very religious city.
+I was there during the Sunday Mass and the whole city had gathered for a prayer at the enormous cathedral.

 There isn’t much to do in Viqueque apart from that, but it’s a good base for hiking the Mundo Perdido or exploring even less visited places in South Timor Leste.